-Speed Limit : Shows the current speed limit.
+Speed Limit: Shows the current speed limit.
 The information for this page comes from a roadway database.
+Speed limit signs in your vehicle display may vary from actual road speed depending on the version of your current navigation map.

-Speed Warning : Allows the driver to set a speed that they do not want to exceed.
+Speed Warning: Allows the driver to set a speed that they do not want to exceed.
 To set the Speed Warning, press SEL when Speed Warning is displayed.
-Press $\land$ or $\lor$ to adjust the value.
+Press ∧ or ∨ to adjust the value.
 This feature can be turned off by pressing and holding SEL while viewing this page.
 If the selected speed limit is exceeded, a pop-up warning is displayed and a chime may sound.